sibohuang123/NgWebsite/README.md

 # NeuroGeneration Official Website

-The official website for the NG teens organization, built with Next.js, TypeScript, Tailwind CSS, Framer Motion, and Supabase.
+The official website for NeuroGeneration (NG), a teen-led organization focused on neuroscience and psychology education.
+Built with Next.js, TypeScript, Tailwind CSS, Framer Motion, and Supabase.

 ## Features